btror/books/crime&punishment.md

 - Katarina

 ### Summary
-- Raskolnikov[^c2raskolnikov], overwhelmed and spiraling, wanders around and eventually ends up in a tavern.
-In the tavern he observes the shared misery of the poor and working class.
-- A drunk man, Marmeladov[^c2marmeladov], strikes up a conversation with Raskolnikov[^c2raskolnikov].
-He gives a long, emotional monologue about his family's turmoil.
-- Marmeladov[^c2marmeladov] is eager to confess his misery.
-He's a former government clerk who lost his job and blows all his family's money on alochol.
-His daughter, Sonya[^c2sonya], entered prostitution to keep the family financially afloat.
-Meanwhile, he's drowning in self-pity and pulling the rest of them under.
-He feels immeasurable guilt and shame, ultimately taking no action.
-  - He insists that God will forgive Sonya[^c2sonya], saying she's "holy through suffering".
+- Raskolnikov[^c2raskolnikov] feverishly wanders the streets, overwhelmed by poverty and mental unrest.
+- He enters a tavern seeking relief or distraction.
+There, he meets Marmeladov[^c2marmeladov], a drunken ex-government clerk who pulls him into a conversation.
+- Marmeladov gives a long, emotional monologue about his family's turmoil.
+He lost his job and wastes all the money they have on alcohol.
+The little they have comes from his daughter, Sonya[^c2sonya], who was pushed into prostitution to support them.
+He paints himself as pitiful and spiritually aware.
+He claims god will forgive Sonya, describing her as holy through suffering.
-- Raskolnikov[^c2raskolnikov] is moved by Marmeladov[^c2marmeladov] and helps him return home.
-When they get there Marmeladov[^c2marmeladov]'s wife, Katarina[^c2katerina], berates him in front of their hungry children and Raskolnikov[^c2raskolnikov].
-Raskolnikov[^c2raskolnikov] eventually leaves.
+- Raskolnikov mostly just listens and later takes Marmeladov home.
+When they arrive Marmeladov's wife, Katarina[^c2katerina], berates him in front of their hungry children and Raskolnikov.

 ### Analysis
-- Marmeladov[^c2marmeladov] is a symbol of the social and moral decay in Russian society.
-His drunken confession demonstrates the cycle of poverty, addiction, and suffering that traps the lower class.
-Marmeladov[^c2marmeladov]'s behavior and acceptance of his degredation highlight the hopelessness felt by the lower class, while his daughter Sonya[^c2sonya]'s sacrifice is an example of selfless suffering.
+- Marmeladov is a symbol of the social and moral decay in Russian society.
+His drunken confession demonstrates the cycle of poverty, addiction, and contempt that traps the lower class.
-- Raskolnikov[^c2raskolnikov] is exposed to the realities of destitution and moral compromises other people have to make while dealing with his own sense of powerlessness and desperation.
-This experience reinforces his perception of an unfair world where desperate actions are justified.
+- Marmeladov is similar to Raskolnikov in that they are both intelligent men who have failed at life for different reasons — pride, ego, and social isolation versus passivity and addiction.
+Chapter 2 highlights a potential outcome Raskolnikov could land at.
+- Marmeladov believes that his daughter Sonya's suffering will lead to her salvation.
+He's drowning in guilt and isn't doing anything to change.
+His inaction and failure to seek redemption is <i>extremely</i> pathetic.
+On the other hand, Raskolnikov is on the brink of commiting a violent act to escape the same powerlessness Marmeladov feels.

+TODO: reduce links to first, reduce bullet points and be more clear

 ## Part 1 Chapter 3